 The Anzac story is ubiquitous across Australia.
 It is embedded in the heart and soul of every community in the country.
 Within this narrative, there are contradictions and tensions.

-The war that spawned the notion of Anzac was a product on industrial modernism.
-While the Anzac shrines of commemoration and remembrance across Australia were a product of Interwar modernism, some the work of Rayner Hoff.
+The war that spawned the notion of Anzac was a product of industrial modernism.
+While the Anzac shrines of commemoration and remembrance across Australia were a product of Interwar modernism, some were the work of Rayner Hoff.
 Yet these same artists and sculptors were supporters of Sydney bohemianism and its anti-war sentiments.

 There are a host of other contradictions that range across issues that include gender, militarism, nationalism, racism, violence, trauma, and homophobia.